THE STORY OF GVI

 They looked first at running a community development volunteering project with the Malawian community Richard had developed a connection with, but their commitment to health and safety ruled this remote location out.
 Instead, they looked at setting up a marine conservation project in Honduras.

-One of the first 21 volunteers who joined this pioneer GVI project was Andrea Mackay.
+One of the first 21 volunteers lucky enough to join this GVI project was Andrea Mackay.
 When asked about the experience 20 years later she said, “There is certainly a sense that we were so very fortunate to have been part of that particular expedition.
 There was a certain magic created by that particular group of strangers coming together at that particular time in that particular place”.

-Sadly, Ben passed away soon after the highly-successful program ended.
+Sadly, Ben passed away soon after this pioneer program ended.
 His enthusiasm for conservation and environmental education still lives on in our commitment to this very task.
-Afterward, Richard continued setting up connections with local organizations and communities around the world and recruited many passionate individuals along the way, including Steve Gwenin, a marine biologist who would eventually become our CEO, and Shayle Havemann, a volunteer sector specialist, who would become our Director of Programs.
+Afterward, Richard continued setting up connections with local organizations and communities around the world and recruited many passionate individuals along the way, including Steve Gwenin, a marine biologist who would eventually become our CEO.

-20 years later, GVI has engaged over 35,000 participants, set up 600 community partnerships, and currently runs 21 programs in 13 countries worldwide.
+Over two decades later, GVI has engaged over 35,000 participants, set up 600 community partnerships, and currently runs hundreds of programs in five continents worldwide.
 Richard and Ben’s vision to not only facilitate global citizenship and leadership skills in young adults, but to allow them to have a truly positive impact on local communities and environment is very much alive.
+Today, our mission is to build a global network of people united by their passion to make a difference.

 For more information on our history, download our 20th anniversary magazine below.